nightscout/nightscout.github.io/docs/index.md

 ## What are the values of Nightscout

-We are compelled in the pursuit of humane and equitable application of technology to liberating people from the burden of diabetes.
-We are not waiting to deliver the benefits we've found in sharing all diabetes experiences.
+We are compelled in the pursuit of **humane** and **equitable** application of technology to **liberating people from the burden of diabetes**.
+We are not waiting to deliver the benefits we've found in **sharing _all_ diabetes experiences**.
 Nightscout is free to contribute, free to access, free to criticize, free to try, free to depend on, free to modify, and free to distribute.
-The Nightscout community demands respect and dignity for all community members.
-The reputation of the Nightscout community is affected by the quality of the source code, the quality of our discussions, and what we are known for doing, and the way we treat each other.
+The Nightscout community demands **respect** and **dignity** for all community members.
+The reputation of the Nightscout community is affected by the **quality** of the source code, the quality of our relationships, the quality of our discussions, what we are known for doing: the way we treat each other.
-Users of Nightscout are impacted by reliability, security and confidentiality of Nightscout.
-Therefore, the developers and contributors of Nightscout strive to improve the quality of Nightscout while making these opportunities accessible to all.
+Users of Nightscout are impacted by **reliability**, **security** and **confidentiality** of
+Nightscout.
+Therefore, the developers and contributors of Nightscout strive to improve the quality of Nightscout while making these opportunities **accessible** to all.

-Nightscout's longevity, the application, the ecosystem, and the culture demand we use all tools at our disposable to achieve the values in a sustainable way.
+Nightscout's **longevity**, the application, the ecosystem, and the culture demand we use all tools at our disposable to achieve the values in a **sustainable** way.
 We are not waiting to do whatever it takes to meet the needs of people affected by the inhumane demands of diabetes.
-Our active collaboration against the burden of diabetes creates the results we desire.
+Our active **collaboration** against the burden of diabetes creates the results we desire.

 ## What Do I Need?